 I love that this recipe is healthy and so simple to make.
 To make it even easier, you could pick up some pre-cubed butternut squash.
 I’ve bought some from Trader Joe’s before and it worked really well on a busy night.

 We love serving it as a side dish and sometimes add in extra veggies like sweet potatoes, carrots and brussels sprouts.
-It also tastes amazing mixed with risotto and on top of fall salads.
+It also tastes amazing mixed with risotto and on top of a fall salad or winter salad.
 You could even enjoy it as an afternoon snack.
 They are so good!

 Do you have to peel a butternut squash before roasting?